sidsenkumar11/riscv-rocket/README.md

 ## Rocket Chip Project Structure
 Here, we describe the Rocket Chip Generator project structure.

-### Rocket Chip Generator Repository Structure
+### Rocket Chip Generator Repository
 First, we will talk about the build repository of the chip.
 This repository contains sub-repositories using git submodules to manage all the dependencies required to build the Rocket Chip Generator.
 Here are the included sumodules.

 <ol>
-	<li><b>chisel</b> - A version of Chisel is included since the Rocket Chip Generator uses Chisel to convert to Verilog.
+	<li><b>chisel</b> - A version of Chisel is included since the Rocket Chip Generator uses Chisel to build Verilog.
 Chisel is being developed alongside the chip generator so it is packaged with it to ensure both are as updated and on the most bleeding edge of commits as possible.</li>
 	<li><b>rocket</b> - Holds the source code for Rocket Core.
 The Rocket Core gets instantiated within a memory system via the chip generator.</li>
 	<li><b>uncore</b> - Implements uncore logic such as cache coherence and interfaces to host machines.</li>
 	<li><b>hardfloat</b> - Parameterized IEEE 754-2008 compliant floating-point units.
 The floating-point units in this repository handle subnormal numbers more efficiently in the processor.</li>